Olympus PEN-F vs Pentax KP

-Both the PEN-F and the KP are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Olympus and Pentax.
+The KP is a recent model that features in the current product line-up of Pentax.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.

 So how do things add up?
 Is there a clear favorite between the Olympus PEN-F and the Pentax KP?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/60i).

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - More detailed LCD: Has a higher resolution rear screen (1037k vs 921k dots).

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.